plclub/plclub-web/blog/2020-05-15-Defunctionalize-the-Continuation.md

 = 6
 ```

-As you might already be aware of, the solution is to rewrite the `sum`
+As you might already be aware, the solution is to rewrite the `sum`
 function to be tail-recursive.
-(Oops, spoilers.
-Too late!)
+This is a common technique to allow functional
+programs to compile down to efficient machine code, as efficient as a
+regular loop in imperative programming.

-The goal here is to decompose this simple transformation into two even more
+In fact, this simple transformation can be decomposed into two even more
-elementary steps.
+elementary and (at least partially) mechanical steps.
-In choosing such a straightforward example, we can focus on this decomposition
-without getting bogged down in domain-specific details.
-The underlying ideas
+We will illustrate them using the very small example of `sum`, but the
-are then more readily applicable to attack bigger problems.[^motivation]
+underlying ideas are readily applicable to bigger refactoring and

-[^motivation]: This is clearly not because I can't be bothered to come
-  up with a more interesting example.

-To make recursive functions run fast, a common advice is thus:

-1. Make the function tail-recursive.

-We can reword that advice to be more actionable.
+optimization problems.

+If we really only cared about making the function tail-recursive,
-In fact, if we take it literally, the above can even be achieved in a fully mechanical
+we might do so in a fully mechanical manner:
-way:

 1. Rewrite the function in continuation-passing style (CPS).

-But we must still do something more beyond that.
+As we will soon see, tail recursion alone is technically not sufficient to
+make `sum` run more efficiently.
+Another transformation is necessary.
-CPS matters because it is a first step to enable further transformations.
+What makes CPS valuable is that it enables further code transformations.

 The rest of this post is going to illustrate that defunctionalization
 provides a reasonable second step: